jimthompson5802/wordle_solver/README.md

 Testbed to automate the solving of WORDLE puzzles.

+The list of 5-letter words used in the Wordle Solver sourced from https://github.com/dwyl/english-words

 GPT4 LLM is used to solve the puzzles.
 Currently manual access to GPT4 via the OpenAI Playground Chat and API access is supported.
 Using these parameters:
 * temperature=0.1
 * max_tokens=4096